ktwwong/KTgames/README.md

 	}
 }
 ```
-The result will have 3 suitation, if can't find the user, it will return error ; Or, if the user have already saved the item before, the system will return fail to told the user they have liked the item before, not needed to like again; Or, if the user have liked it before, also call this api to add the item to server, the system will return the result, which is success case.
+The result will have 3 suitation, if can't find the user, it will return `error` ; Or, if the user have already saved the item before, the system will return `fail` to told the user they have liked the item before, not needed to like again; Or, if the user have liked it before, also call this api to add the item to server, the system will return the result, which is `success` case.

 5. Remove item in Favourite List

 You can call this api to remove the item to the account.
-Pass the username, and removeItem to the server would delete the item that user don't wanted.
+Pass the `username`, and `removeItem` to the server would delete the item that user don't wanted.

 ```
 {